 Mark & Megan: Love Across the Pond

-If you like reading love stories then get ready for this fun couple that were so destined to be together that not even an ocean could keep them from meeting!
-We had the pleasure of working with Mark & Megan to make their American-British combination wedding dreams come true.
+If you like reading love stories, then get ready for this fun couple who were so destined to be together that not even an ocean could keep them from meeting!
+We had the pleasure of working with Mark and Megan to make their American-British combination wedding dreams come true.
 Now, we are excited to share their adventure with you!

 The Love Story